If you have health and fitness goals (even modest ones) and exercise at least two times a week, then supplementing with creatine can help you.

 Another double-blind placebo-controlled study on healthy, older women showed improvements in strength and performance when creatine supplementation was combined with a 12-week resistance training program.
 The creatine group also gained significantly more fat-free mass and muscle mass than the non-creatine group.

-In sum, creatine provides both the body and the brain with the energy to keep up with an active lifestyle’s daily demands.
+Creatine provides both your body and the brain with the energy to keep up with an active lifestyle’s daily demands.
 However, it may be even more essential for athletes, plant-based eaters, and aging populations due to its positive effects on strength, power, muscle mass, and cognition.

 How to Choose the Best Creatine Supplement

-There are several different forms of creatine to choose from, and not all suppliers use the same quality of raw materials or follow the same manufacturing standards.
+There is a vast array of different forms of creatine to choose from, but not all suppliers use the same quality of raw materials or follow the same manufacturing standards.

 Here’s what you need to know: